Otter

 All athletes will be transported to the starting point at Storms River.
-There are 3 cut-off points en route where participants failing to arrive on time will be removed from the course.
+There are three cut-off points en route where participants failing to arrive on time will be removed from the course.

 TrailFactor of 2.0